iamvvra/k8swatcher/README.md

 # the name you wish this cluster to be identified, ex., dev-cluster, us-east-eks-prod-cluster
 k8swatcher.cluster-name=unnamed-cluster
 ```
-Notification properties - the present version supports only Mattermost.
-The Mattermost should be reachable from the host the `k8swatcher` runs.
+Notification propertis - The Mattermost should be reachable from the host the `k8swatcher` runs.
 ```properties
 # enable to notify to Mattermost, if false, no events are notified
 k8swatcher.mattermost-enabled=true